lukmanlab/bbreplaceenvvar/README.md

-# Replace Workspace Environment Variable BitBucket
+# Replace value of Workspace Environment Variable BitBucket
 In this program, we will replace Workspace variable of BitBucket using a simple Go script.

 # Prepare